 Before diagnosing the failure modes in detail, it's worth understanding what MEDDIC is actually built to do.
 If you want the full breakdown of the framework's elements and how it compares to its evolved variants, read MEDDIC vs MEDDPICC: What's the Difference and Which One Wins?

-4 Reasons the MEDDIC Sales Process Fails in Practice
+4 Reasons Your MEDDIC Process Is Failing

 This is the root cause underneath almost every other MEDDIC failure.
 The person standing at the front of the room explaining how to identify an Economic Buyer has never navigated a six-month enterprise deal where three different executives all claimed to be the decision-maker.
 The person teaching champion development has never had a champion go dark two weeks before close.
 They know the theory.
 They do not know the reality.